Nikon D5500 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5500 lacks such a headphone port.

 Both the D5500 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The D5500 was replaced by the Nikon D5600, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5500 and A7S II can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Is the Nikon D5500 better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.